Translate

 There is a huge necropolis in the northeast corner of Glasgow.
 Not too far away Glasgow Cathedral stands guard.
 The interior of the cathedral is impressive, especially the Great West Windows.

-My final stop in Scotland is Edinburgh where I stayed five days because it is the capital of Scotland and there are two UNESCO sites in the city.
+My final stop in Scotland was Edinburgh where I stayed five days because it is the capital of Scotland and there are two UNESCO sites in the city.
 I was determined to spend a lot of time in the National Museum.
 I ended up spending a total of 8 hours in the museum on two consecutive days.
 Edinburgh Castle looms over the city but I never went inside.
 I was advised that the castle is very crowded and the lines are often very long.
 I might not be able to see everything that I wanted to see during the time slot.

 1320 Arbroath Declaration in the National Museum of Scotland